BoD/android-switch-backport/README.md

 This port works on Android 2.1+.

-The current version of this library is `1.3.1`.
+The current version of this library is `1.4.0`.

+**IMPORTANT**
+The **1.4.0** release has an incompatible change that requires you to update your `themes.xml` and layout files.
+Specifically, `switchStyle` has been renamed to `asb_switchStyle`, and `switchPreferenceStyle` becomes `asb_switchPreferenceStyle`.
+Similarly, all the switch attributes have been prefixed so `switchTextOn` is now `asb_switchTextOn`, and so on.

+I am sorry about this but this has been necessary to avoid conflicts with the latest support library.

 How to use
 ----------